rogelioprieto/linux-tips/_posts/2024-10-13-Sync-Microsoft-OneDrive-in-Linux.md

 ## Problem:

-I need to use my Microsoft One Drive in a local hard disk and  sync it on Linux.
+I need to use my Microsoft One Drive on Linux as a local hard disk and keep it sync.

 ## Solution: